 Using the terminology from my FTSE 100 valuations, that makes the UK housing market “expensive”.
 If average house prices exceed £207,000 the housing market will move into the “very expensive” red zone.

 A few final points

-Looking at the overall housing market is useful, but of course there are a lot of regional variations in price.
-The best summary I’ve seen of regional house prices and regional house price to earnings ratios is on the Retirement Investing Today blog.
+Looking at the overall housing market is useful, but of course, there are a lot of regional variations in price.
+The best summary I’ve seen of regional house prices and regional house price-to-earnings ratios is on the Retirement Investing Today blog.

-Note that the earnings in that regional breakdown are UK average earnings and not average home buyer earnings, and in fact that’s my final point:
+Note that the earnings in that regional breakdown are UK average earnings and not average home buyer earnings, and in fact, that’s my final point:

 One feature of the housing market is that as houses become more expensive, people on lower wages cannot afford to buy them.
-As a result, the average earnings of home buyers increases as those on lower incomes have no choice but to rent.
+As a result, the average earnings of home buyers increase as those on lower incomes have no choice but to rent.

 This can make houses look more affordable if you use average home buyer earnings in the house price PE ratio, because average home buyer earnings are increasing faster than the average earnings of the UK as a whole.